Although a berry cobbler can be made with many kinds of berries, my all-time favorite is with boysenberries. I am absolutely wild about boysenberries.

 A note on the recipe source: I’ve adapted it from what I think is old Williams-Sonoma recipe.
-I’ve checked their website but can’t find the same recipe.
+I’ve checked their website but can’t find the same recipe, so who knows.

-If you need to make this gluten-free, use a GF blend such as Bob’s Red Mill or King Arthur Flour’s gluten-free multi-purpose flour in place of the all purpose flour.
+If you need to make this gluten-free, use a GF blend such as Bob’s Red Mill in place of the all purpose flour.
 Both are good quality.

 Berry-Almond Crumble from Simply Recipes

 Nectarine and Raspberry Cobbler from White on Rice Couple.
 Boysenberries would be good in this too.